Efficient Optimization-based Cable Force Allocation for Geometric Control of a Multirotor Team Transporting a Payload: Approach

-We use the same method for tilting but we add other steps.
+We use the same method for tilting as in the point mass case (\cref{subsec:hyperplane_man_pm}) with extra steps.
 Let us define two points $\opi^{\prime}$ and $\opj^{\prime}$ as shown in \cref{fig:2cfs_pm} on the right.
-We first compute the intersection between the sphere that describes the motion of each cable and the hyperplane $\nij$.
-The result is a circle on $\nij$.
+We first compute the intersection between the sphere that describes the motion of each cable and the hyperplane $\nij$, which is a circle on $\nij$.
 We use the points of the circle with the highest $z$-coordinate as $\opi^{\prime}$ and $\opj^{\prime}$.
 Afterwards, two new hyperplanes are computed as $\nii^{\prime}$ and $\nj^{\prime}$ by using vector $\nij \times \mathbf{e}_3$ and two points for each plane, which are the intersection points $\opi^{\prime}$ and $\opj^{\prime}$ and the attachment points $\pai, \paj$, respectively.
 Finally, we apply the same steps from the point mass case to tilt $\nii^{\prime}$ and $\nj^{\prime}$ based on the radii $r_i$ and $r_j$ of each robot model to generate $\nii$ and $\nj$ using \cref{eq:alphas} and \cref{eq:nij}.